• Skip to primary navigation

 Instructions

-6. Bake for over 10 to 12 minutes, or until the cookies look light golden on the edges.
+• Bake for 10 to 12 minutes, or until the cookies look lightly golden on the edges.
 Careful not to over-bake.

 Notes